DXA (ancillary study)

 - Visser M, Deeg DJH, Lips P, Harris TB, Bouter LM.
 Skeletal muscle mass and muscle strength in relation to lower-extremity performance in older men and women.
 J Am Geriatr Soc 2000;48:381-6.

-- Visser M, Deeg DJH, Lips P. Low vitamin D status and elevated parathyroid hormone levels as determinants of sarcopenia: the Longitudinal Aging Study Amsterdam.
+- Visser M, Deeg DJH, Lips P. Low vitamin D and high parathyroid hormone levels as determinants of loss of muscle strength and muscle mass (Sarcopenia): the Longitudinal Aging Study Amsterdam.
 J Clin Endocrinol Metab 2003;88:5766-72.

 - Wang Z, Visser M, Ma R, Baumgartner RN, Kotler D, Gallagher D, Heymsfield SB.
-Skeletal muscle mass: validation of neutron activation and dual energy X-ray absorptiometry methods by computed tomography.
+Skeletal muscle mass: evaluation of neutron activation and dual-energy X-ray absorptiometry methods.
 J Appl Physiol 1996;80:824-831.

 Regions of whole body